gemlarin/navShrink/navShrink/readme.md

 $('.navbar').navShrink();
 ```

-It is recommended to use the default Bootstrap fixed top nav for this plugin.
+Important Note: It is recommended to use the default Bootstrap fixed-top nav structure for this plugin - as seen below.

-#### HTML
+#### THE HTML

 ```javascript
        <header class="navbar navbar-default navbar-fixed-top">